roll/packspec/README.md

 ## Changelog

-### v0.x
+### v0.4

-Proof of concept version of the standard and test runners.
+Proof of concept version of the specification and test runners.